Agreements to Arbitrate Disputes in Construction Contracts

 Although an express arbitration agreement would be considered ideal, there are often instances in the construction industry where an arbitration clause is incorporated by reference.

 There are a number of degrees of complexity of incorporation.
 On the simpler end of the spectrum are instances where two parties have contracted on the basis of general standard terms, including an arbitration clause.
 On the more complex end of the spectrum, one finds instances where two parties deal on a basis of terms agreed by them previously, by two other parties in the same group of companies, or by entities up and down the chain.

 Conventionally, incorporation by express or implied reference to arbitration was characterised into relatio perfecta and relatio imperfecta.
 The former is an express reference that the main contract makes to a separate contract containing an arbitration clause.
 In the latter, the main contract makes a general reference to a separate document with no specific mention of an arbitration clause therein.

 A number of jurisdictions have held that general words of incorporation are capable of incorporating an arbitration agreement even where no specific reference to it has been made.
-For instance, the English High Court in Habas sinai Ve Tibbi Gazlar Isthisal Endustri AS v.
-Sometal SAL held that general wording would be sufficient in a context where some of the previous 14 contracts between the parties had contained a clear arbitration agreement whereas the others had just used wording to the effect that ‘all the rest will be same as our previous contracts’.
+For instance, the High Court of England and Wales held in Habas Sinai Ve Tibbi Gazlar Isthisal Endustri AS v.
+Sometal SAL that general wording would be sufficient in a context where some of the previous 14 contracts between the parties had contained a clear arbitration agreement whereas the others had just used wording to the effect that ‘all the rest will be the same as our previous contracts’.

 The Dubai Court of Cassation has held that a mere general reference to a standard form of contract was insufficient to prove that the parties were explicitly aware of the existence of an arbitration agreement and held that the arbitration agreement was not incorporated.